 Ashley: And maybe that’s the next phase of OZ Pros for you, Jimmy.

 Jimmy: Maybe.
 Maybe.
 Well, Ashley, this has been great.
 This kind of wraps up the end of our two-part conversation here.
-Again, for our listeners out there today, Ashley and I have set up ozpros.com, where you can begin creating your Qualified Opportunity Fund today for a low price and even better for our podcast listeners.
-Those of you listening right now, we have a coupon code for you to use that will be good until December 1 of 2019.
-If you use promo code OZPODCAST at checkout — that’s O-Z-P-O-D-C-A-S-T — OZPODCAST at checkout, you can save $100 off of your first order under the DIY plan.
-So, go check us out at ozpros.com, and a special offer there for our podcast listeners during our launch period here now until December 1, 2019.
+Again, for our listeners out there today, Ashley and I have set up ozpros.com, where you can begin creating your Qualified Opportunity Fund today for a low price.
+So, go check us out at ozpros.com.

 Okay.
-So, we have that DIY option with that special offer, but if you’re not quite ready to organize the documents yourself or undertake that, maybe you have some questions about Opportunity Zones, Ashley normally charges $450 per billable hour to get on the phone with you.
+So, we have that DIY option, but if you’re not quite ready to organize the documents yourself or undertake that, maybe you have some questions about Opportunity Zones, Ashley normally charges $450 per billable hour to get on the phone with you.
 But for a limited time, if you come through ozpros.com, you can book a call right there.
 It’s one of the options that you’ll see on the website.
-And Ashley’s offering a $99 Opportunity Zone strategy session for a half-hour phone call with him.
+And Ashley’s offering an Opportunity Zone strategy session phone call with him at a discounted price.
 And this phone call is specifically designed to answer questions about structure and setup of your Qualified Opportunity Fund or Qualified Opportunity Zone business and to potentially identify any pitfalls or any other Opportunity Zone concerns that you may have.
 Ashley, anything else to add about OZ Pros before we call it a day here?

 Ashley: You know, I think that it’s really cool that this website exists.
 And it’s an ability and it’s an opportunity for people to be able to get forms and to be able to take a run at this.
 And I’m really hoping that it serves, you know, to further get this program in practice.
 Kind of to that end, what we’ve been talking about this whole time and our overall overriding goal within this whole process we’re trying to create, we’re really trying to make this accessible.
 And we really wanna answer people’s questions and try to get them moving and getting off the sidelines, and getting into the zone and getting, you know, capital flowing into the zone.
 So, if I need to jump on a phone call, you know, to make that happen, I’m happy to do so.
 And, you know, would love to talk with anybody that wants to.
 But once again, I will caution people that if their deal has any kind of hair on it, or if it is outside of the box in any way, or if they’ve got any questions about how to keep track of it, and that kind of thing, that they really, really need to get professional counsel.
 And obviously, we’d love to do that for them.
 But if it’s not from us, get it from someone.